Princess Theatre (New York, 29th Street): History

-Built as a billiard parlor, the theatre was first named San Francisco Minstrels Music Hall in 1875, where it presented minstrel shows.
+Built in 1875 near the intersection of 29th Street and Broadway in Manhattan, the theatre was first named San Francisco Minstrels Music Hall, where it presented minstrel shows.
+After the San Francisco Minstrels left, the building was rented to various minstrel and vaudeville companies.
 After this, it was renamed several times, including Hermann's Gaiety Theatre, Jack's Theatre, Theatre Comique and Jonah Theatre.
 In 1902, the Shuberts leased it and renamed it the Princess Theatre.

-The building was demolished and made into retail shops in 1907.
+Its longest running show was Richard III.
+The building was made into retail shops in 1907.
+The foyer and orchestra were remodelled and reopened on October 9, 1907 as a clothing and furnishing store.
+At the time of its demolition, the address was 1195 Broadway.
+In 1930, a 10-story apartment building was constructed in the space.